rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/merging-changes-from-another-branch.md

 ``git commit -m "Add new feature."``

 #### The --squash option will squash all of your intermediate changes into one big change.
-When he pushes his changes, it will appear to the other developers as if his changes were one giant commit.
+So, it will appear to the other developers as if his changes coming from the dev branch were one giant commit.

-This will merge in the way that target branch would include only its own commits + merge commit and not include the commits from the second branch?
+This will merge in the way that target branch would include only its own commits + merge commit and not include the commits from the second branch

 [https://stackoverflow.com/questions/14824431/git-merge-without-including-commits-from-one-branch-to-another](https://stackoverflow.com/questions/14824431/git-merge-without-including-commits-from-one-branch-to-another)